There are also two directors who represent the previously disadvantaged farmers in the Northern and Southern regions.

 Research Symposia and Grower Days – Research symposia (CRI) and CGA Roadshows (every second year) plus the bi-annual Citrus Summit, are other very successful ways of reaching the growers.

 During March 2015, the CGA held its first Citrus Summit instead of the former series of roadshows.
 It was held in Phalaborwa so that growers in the northern regions could attend.
 In this way, apart from being shown presentations on all the responsibilities of the CGA staff and various overseas VIP's, they had a chance to exchange ideas with growers from other regions.
-The next Summit will be held in March 2017 at the Boardwalk Hotel, Sumerstrand, Port Elizabeth.
-More information can be found on the CGA website www.cga.co.za - CGA Events.
+The next Summit was held in March 2017 at the Boardwalk Hotel, Summerstrand, Port Elizabeth.
+This was very successful and 550 delegates attended.
+The next CGA Citrus Summit in 2019 will be held at the same venue, Boardwalk Hotel and Conference Centre in PE on 13th and 14th March 2019.
+More information will be made available on the CGA website www.cga.co.za - CGA Events later this year.
+(2018)